orioneee/axer/README.md

 - Capture and display **logs**, powered by [Napier](https://github.com/AAkira/Napier)
 - Use all these features locally or remotely via the **Remote Debugger** app

-Axer is inspired by [Chucker](https://github.com/ChuckerTeam/chucker) and [KtorMonitor](http://github.com/CosminMihuMDC/KtorMonitor/), but adds multiplatform support and real-time database inspection.
+Axer is inspired by [Chucker](https://github.com/ChuckerTeam/chucker) and [KtorMonitor](http://github.com/CosminMihuMDC/KtorMonitor/), [LensLogger](https://github.com/farhazulMullick/Lens-Logger) but adds multiplatform support and real-time database inspection, crashes, and logs.

 ---